-Unlike other sports, you can actually have an effect on the game by voting, voting for your favorite teams, and the rules you want the Internet League Blaseball to play by.
+Unlike other sports, you can actually affect the game by voting for your favorite teams and the rules by which the Internet League Blaseball plays.

-Each season there is an election.
+Each season, there is an election.
 You can vote on decrees and blessings.
-The two decrees with the most votes will go into effect.
+The two decrees with the most votes, go into effect.

 The following is an example of decrees available during Season 3.